o3cloudng/Three-Tier-Architecture-aws-Terraform/README.md

-# three-tier-arch-aws-terraform
-Provision three tier architecture on AWS using Terraform
+# THREE TIER ARCHITECTURE IN AWS USING TERRAFORM